lowRISC/qemu/docs/opentitan/tools.md

 * `ot-format.sh` is a simple shell wrapper to run clang-format (code formatter) on OpenTitan files
 * `ot-tidy.py` is a python wrapper script to run clang-tidy (the LLVM C linter) on OpenTitan files, optionally in parallel, and locally or for CI.
+* [`run-bazel-tests.sh`](regressions.md) is a script for running the OpenTitan test suite against a local build of QEMU.
-* [spidevice.py](spidevice.md) is a tiny script to upload a binary using the SPI device.
+* [`spidevflash.py`](spidevflash.md) is a tiny script to upload a binary using the SPI device.
 * `treillis/` directory contains the test application to test the [GPIO](gpio.md) device.
 * [`uartmux.py`](uartmux.md) is a tiny stream wrapper to help dealing with multiple QEMU output streams, typically multiple virtual UARTs.
-* [`run-bazel-tests.sh`](regressions.md) is a script for running the OpenTitan test suite against a local build of QEMU.
+* [`verilate.py`](verilate.md) is a Verilator wrapper tool to run unit tests on Verilator simulation environment.
+It is designed as a companion tool to help writing QEMU OpenTitan devices, running the very same binaries as QEMU and comparing the outcome of each simulation environment.

 ## Python modules